reservoirprotocol/fallback-royalty-engine/README.md

 ## Features

-The fallback engine implements the following features
+The fallback look up implements the following features

-- Returns the royalty amount as set in the canonical engine if any.
 - Allows to store fallback royalty in a compact manner.
 - Allows on chain querying of royalties with their fall back.
 - Allows self service royalty setting for the provable owner of a collection<sub>\*</sub>.